bestia-dev-archived/mem1_electron/README.md

 # mem1_electron
-Creating a desktop electron app from Rust Webassembly Virtual Dom memory game.
+Learning how to create desktop electron app from Rust Webassembly Virtual Dom memory game.
 Electron is Cross Platform - compatible with Mac, Windows, and Linux.
 Things are changing very fast.
 This is the situation as at 2019-04-05.